Spa Policies, FAQs & Spa Dictionary

 General Questions, Information and Spa Dictionary for ESSpa Kozmetika Organic Skin Care

 PLEASE BE AWARE THAT WE ARE UNABLE TO ACCEPT GRATUITIES via CREDIT CARDS.
-PLEASE PROVIDE A MINIMUM 36 HOURS NOTICE IF YOU MUST CHANGE OR CANCEL YOUR SPA APPOINTMENT(S).
+IMPORTANT NOTICE - AS A COURTESY TO ALL OF OUR GUESTS, TO ENSURE THAT THE TIME THAT YOU RESERVE IS FOR YOU AND YOU ALONE, WE REQUIRE 48 HOURS NOTICE IF YOU MUST CHANGE OR CANCEL YOUR SPA APPOINTMENT(S).
 NO-SHOWS SHALL BE CHARGED 100% OF THE FULL SERVICE PRICE.

 Please note that Appointments cannot be guaranteed for late arrivals.
-In consideration of all our guests and staff, late arrivals should expect to receive an abbreviated treatment and be billed the full treatment price.
+In consideration of all our guests and staff, late arrivals acknowledge that you may receive an abbreviated treatment and be responsible for the full treatment price.

 RESERVATIONS - We encourage ESSpa Kozmetika guests to schedule spa appointments well in advance, especially prior to major holidays.
 For best availability, weekend appointments should be scheduled at least 3 weeks in advance and weekday appointments 1 week in advance.
 All Manicure and Pedicure appointments should be booked at least 3 weeks in advance.
 Please call (412) 782-3888 to schedule.
 All ESSpa Kozmetika services are subject to availability.